 - Compliance checks against standards (OWASP, SOC2, ISO 27001)

-However, security must be an integral part of the agentic design – not an afterthought add-on.
+Security, though, must be an integral part of the agentic design, not a bolt-on afterthought.

 New Interfaces: Legacy Languages and Domain Experts

-The first wave of agentic coding focused on professional software developers in familiar environments.
-In 2026, the technology is expanding into contexts and use cases that traditional development tools never reached.
+The first wave of agentic coding centred on professional software developers in familiar environments.
+In 2026, the technology is reaching into contexts and use cases that traditional development tools never touched.

 Legacy Barriers Disappear

 Support is expanding to less common and legacy languages such as COBOL, Fortran, and domain-specific languages.
-This enables the maintenance of legacy systems and eliminates adoption barriers for specialised use cases.
+This makes legacy systems maintainable again and removes adoption barriers for specialised use cases.

 New Form Factors Democratise